FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Okay.

-I already know what he's gonna say.
+I already know what he's going to say.

-It's an act of investigation.
+It's an active investigation.

-We got to protect the integrity of the evidence, we got to protect uh some of it is classified.
+We've got to protect the integrity of the evidence.

 Let's see what else here.

-Um we don't want to compromise the investigation.
+We don't want to compromise the investigation.

 What else?

-Uh do you say investigations are sensitive in nature?
+Do you say investigations are sensitive in nature?

 Let's see what he says.

-Well, we have tried to be transparent uh with both Congress and the American people as we're going along in the investigation, frankly, unusually so for an ongoing investigation given the sheer nature uh of it.
+Well, we have tried to be transparent with both Congress and the American people as we're going along in the investigation, frankly, unusually so for an ongoing investigation given the sheer nature of it.

-Uh we have provided a lot of information.
+We have provided a lot of information.

 I expect to continue to provide information.

-Uh we have additional leads out there.
+We have additional leads out there.

 So part of our goal is not just to respect the ongoing investigation process, but also to make sure that we don't prematurely provide information that then two days later turns out to be different than what we told people.